 Only relatively recently has a third gender become widely recognized: “non-binary” or “gender fluid”.
 Not identifying as either male or female, they have the preferred pronouns “they” and “their” (as singular referents).

-There is a theme (or perhaps there are themes) often asserted today that “sex” is binary, but “gender” is a social construct, or status (on a continuous spectrum): acquired or developed, and so not biological.
-The first assertion is demonstrably false; the second is false unless gender is taken to mean something which I find meaningless.
+One often sees the assertion that “sex” is binary, but “gender” is a social construct, or status (on a continuous spectrum): acquired or developed, and so not biological.
+The first assertion is demonstrably false.
+The second is also false, but we need to be precise about definitions.

 First let us deal quickly with the sex error.
 Humans do not all have either XX or XY chromosomes.
 That would by itself negate the thesis in question.
 But beyond chromosomes, humans have more than two possible sets of reproductive organs.
 For example, some people with XX chromosomes do not have uteruses.
 One could go on; it’s not necessary.
 Sex (defined as the role played in sexual reproduction, a well-defined concept in biology) is not, rigorously speaking, binary.